arsh956/PPS/Assignment PPS.md

 ****
 *****
 ```
-## 7. To check the number is prime or not
+## 7. To check the number is prime or not.
 ```C

 #include<stdio.h>